chrishenri/rw3d_manual/docs/source/methods.rst

 where :math:`M(t)` is the mass flux at time *t*.

-**PLUGIN Method: Iterative Bandwidth Selection for Kernel Density Estimation**
+**Kernel Density Estimation**

-The method proposed by Engel, Herrmann, and Gasser (1994) provides an iterative, data-driven approach to selecting the optimal bandwidth for kernel density estimation (KDE), particularly when estimating both densities and their derivatives.
+Particle tracking simulations produce discrete arrival times of particles at an observation object.

-*Kernel Density Estimation*
+Kernel density estimator (KDE) transforms these discrete events into a continuous, smooth estimate of the breakthrough curve, which can be more interpretable and suitable for analysis.

 Given a sample :math:`\\{x_1, x_2, \\dots, x_n\\}`, the kernel density estimate of the underlying probability density function :math:`f(x)` is defined as:

 .. math::